- 28 July – Calligraphy for Mental Health – Give Rise Studio (Register)

 How much is it and how long do the classes run?

-It depends on the location, however, my normal rate is anywhere between $25 and $50 and that depends on location or demographic.
-I do have discounted rates for military spouses, service members and veterans.
+It depends on the location, however, my normal rate is around $45-$75 per person and that depends on location (if rental space is required), class size, length of class and projects.
 This also includes costs for materials (listed above).

 How do I sign up?